-Return Period of Rainfall Required to Overcome Dry Conditions

-Period: December 2021 - May 2022

-These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
+Return Period of Rainfall Required to Overcome Dry Conditions Period: February 2022 - July 2022 These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
 The maps are coloured according to the return period of accumulated rainfall required to overcome the estimated current subsurface water storage deficit over the next few months.
 These maps do not provide a drought forecast.
 Instead they indicate the return period of rainfall required to overcome the dry conditions for the following 6 months based on current conditions.

-SUMMARY: During December to May, Great Britain will not require particularly unusual rainfall (<5 year return periods) to return to average conditions for the time of year.
+SUMMARY: During February to July, Great Britain will not require particularly unusual rainfall (<5 year return periods) to return to average conditions for the time of year.

+Apr

+SCOTLAND

-HR Highlands Region NER North East Region TR Tay Region
+HR Highlands Region

+NER North East Region

+TR Tay Region

 FR Forth Region

 CR Clyde Region

 TWR Tweed Region

 SR Solway Region

 ENGLAND

 N Northumbria NW North West

 Y Yorkshire ST Severn Trent

-A Anglian

-T Thames
+A Anglian T Thames

 S Southern W Wessex

-SW South West
+SW South West WALES

-WALES WEL Welsh
+WEL Welsh

 NORTHERN IRELAND

 This method cannot

 currently be used in

 Northern Ireland

-Estimate of Additional Rainfall Required to Overcome Dry Conditions

-Based on subsurface water storage estimated for 30th November 2021 conditions (i.e. rainfall in addition to what is expected on average).
+Issue date: 03.02.2022

+Rainfall amount / Probability Return period (years) Low (this rain is > 20% < 5 likely to occur) < 20% 5 - 10 < 10% 10 - 25 < 4% 25 - 50 High (less likely) < 2% 50 - 100 < 1% 100 - 200 Extreme (unlikely < 0.5% > 200 but still possible)

+Issue date: 03.02.2022

+Estimate of Additional Rainfall Required to Overcome Dry Conditions Based on subsurface water storage estimated for 31st January 2022 These maps show the Grid-to-Grid (G2G) hydrological model simulated subsurface water storage, expressed as an anomaly from the historical monthly mean (1981-2010), presented on a 1km grid and as regional means.
+Subsurface storage deficits, i.e. where the subsurface water storage anomaly is less than zero, are highlighted by the red/pink colours.
+The subsurface storage deficit (mm) can be interpreted as an estimate of additional rainfall that would be required in future months to overcome dry conditions (i.e. rainfall in addition to what is expected on average).
 Regional mean values of additional rainfall required are provided in the table below.

-These maps show the Grid-to-Grid (G2G) hydrological model simulated subsurface water storage, expressed as an anomaly from the historical monthly mean (1981-2010), presented on a 1km grid and as regional means.

-Subsurface storage deficits, i.e. where the subsurface water storage anomaly is less than zero, are highlighted by the red/pink colours.

-Outlook based on hydrological persistence and analogy
+Period: February 2022 - April 2022

+Issued on 04.02.2022 using data to the end of January 2022

+Percentile range

+< 0.28

+0.28-0.72

+Hindcast

+0.23

+Historical analogue

 SUMMARY

-The outlook for December is for mainly normal to below normal flows with some localised exceptions.
-The outlook for December to February is for mainly normal flows, with some localised exceptions of above and below normal flows.
+The outlook for February is for mainly below normal flows for Southern England and Wales, and normal and below normal flows for Western England.
+The outlook for February to April is for mainly below normal flows for Southern England, and a mixture of below normal, normal and above normal flows for Western England.
 Note there are no forecasts available for Scotland.

+River flow outlook for Feb - Apr 2022